the-wendell/my_dev_portal/README.md

 The standards for contribution are simple and minimal.
 * If what you have written is a function then please add an Rspec test for it (tests are not necessary for private/protected functions)
 * Portfolio themes should be responsive (tests are not necessary for themes)
-* Portfolio themes must support the available user preferences (listed bellow)
+* Portfolio themes must support the available user preferences (listed below)
 * If you are adding a larger feature please do your best to consider edge cases
 * This is for fun and experiences so please have fun and learn!